chrisemunt/mg-dbx-napi/README.md

 Most **mg-dbx-napi** methods are capable of operating either synchronously or asynchronously.
 For an operation to complete asynchronously, simply supply a suitable callback as the last argument in the call.

-The first step is to include the **mg-dbx-napi** classes to your JavaScript project.
+The first step is to include the **mg-dbx-napi** classes in your JavaScript project.
 For example:

        import {server, mglobal, mclass, mcursor} from 'mg-dbx-napi';